top of page

 The Approach:

 We began by sizing the opportunity and mapping the research workflow end-to-end.
-Roughly 100 researchers were spending close to half their time reading, organizing, and synthesizing large volumes of unstructured material.
+Roughly 100 researchers were spending close to half their time reading and synthesizing large volumes of unstructured material.

-This made the core problem clear: the bottleneck wasn’t collecting research inputs — it was understanding and synthesizing them efficiently.
+This made the core problem clear.
+The bottleneck wasn't collecting inputs, but understanding and synthesizing them efficiently.

 Before building anything, we addressed the trust gap.
 The Board's first questions were predictable and reasonable:

-We walked through the fundamentals of extractive and abstractive summarization and demonstrated working examples on real text corpora.
-That shifted the conversation from skepticism to cautious optimism.
+We walked through the fundamentals of extractive and abstractive summarization and demonstrated working examples on real text corpora, which shifted the conversation from skepticism to cautious optimism.

 Rather than attempting full automation, we designed a human-in-the-loop summarization workflow.
-Researchers would continue gathering materials as before, but AI-assisted synthesis would help them quickly identify key insights, prioritize important documents, and assemble deliverables more efficiently.
+Researchers would continue gathering materials as before, but AI-assisted synthesis would help them surface key documents and assemble deliverables faster.

 The Results: